Scaling SpotHero and the Future of Mobility

 We've done distribution deals where we partner with folks who plug into our API so they can offer parking to their audience, and we've done deals with smaller companies where we take their technology and plug into our app to it stickier and better for our audience.
 Those are all examples of partnerships and ways we've approached it recently.

-Manifold: Changing gears a little bit, you and I have talked several times in the past about this idea of mental models.
+DI: Changing gears a little, you and I have talked several times in the past about this idea of mental models.
 You talked earlier about reading and ways that you've tried to level up yourself, and I know you’ve tried to cultivate a different way of thinking, or thinking about how you think.
 How have you gone about doing that?

 Elan: There are a lot of frameworks I like to use depending on the situation.

 One of the questions that I like to ask myself is “What would Elan five years from now do in this situation?”
 That really forces you to step outside of short term thinking and I’ve found it helps me operate at my best.